markallisongit/blog/content/posts/new-blog.md

 * cheap to host
 * source controlled

-I can now write blog posts in [markdown](https://www.markdownguide.org/) in [vscode](https://code.visualstudio.com/) and then push my changes to GitHub and I have a history and GitHub will build the static pages for me.
+I can now write blog posts in [markdown](https://www.markdownguide.org/) in [vscode](https://code.visualstudio.com/) and then push my changes to GitHub which lets me have a history, I can edit from anywhere by pulling and pushing from any machine, even my phone.

 I'm using the awesome [Hugo](https://gohugo.io/) static site generator, which generates the site from some template html and content contained in markdown files.
 I push this to my [GitHub repo](https://github.com/markallisongit/blog) and the website gets rebuilt on the fly using [netlify's](https://www.netlify.com/) CI/CD pipeline.